iuccio/csvToJson/README.md

 }
 ```
 #### Format property value by type
-If you want that a number will be printed as a Numbert type and not as a String type, use:
+If you want that a number will be printed as a Number type and not as a String type, use:
 ```js
  csvToJson.formatValueByType().getJsonFromCsv(fileInputName)
 ```